Kevin-ck1/Vue-Practise-Shopping-Cart/README.md

 This is a learning project that involves the creation of a shopping-cart with vue-js.

-The learning material from the project was obtained from VueMastery Into to Vue Js
+The learning material from the project was obtained from VueMastery Intro to Vue Js